ahmedibrahim-lab/Scraper/README.md

 # Web Content Crawler and Search Tool

-This project contains a Python script that converts a decimal string into its binary equivalent.
-The script also includes input validation to ensure that the input is a valid number.
+This project contains a Python script that scrapes https://quotes.toscrape.com/ and creates a searchable reverse index.
+Please remember to respect their politeness policy.

 ## Features